urashima9616/DFOS_Sensor_Selection/README.md

 The system identification method is developed based on the following work:

-1. Xue, Y., Pequito, S., Coelho, J. R., Bogdan, P., & Pappas, G. J. (2016, September).
+1.Xue, Y., Pequito, S., Coelho, J. R., Bogdan, P., & Pappas, G. J. (2016, September).
 Minimum number of sensors to ensure observability of physiological systems: A case study.
 In Communication, Control, and Computing (Allerton), 2016 54th Annual Allerton Conference on (pp. 1181-1188).
 IEEE.

 2.Xue, Yuankun, Saul Rodriguez, and Paul Bogdan.
 "A spatio-temporal fractal model for a CPS approach to brain-machine-body interfaces."
 In Design, Automation & Test in Europe Conference & Exhibition (DATE), 2016, pp. 642-647.
 IEEE, 2016.